Goalkeeper Alisson heads his way into EPL history books - WTMJ

 Liverpool goalkeeper Alisson made the 80-meter journey into West Bromwich Albion’s penalty area more in hope than any expectation of scoring the goal that would keep alive his team’s chances of reaching the Champions League.

 After all, he’d never scored a goal in his career.
-No Liverpool ‘keeper had in a competitive game.
+No Liverpool ‘keeper had in any competitive game in the club’s 129-year history.

 Alisson got up off the ground and was immediately mobbed by his teammates.
 Liverpool manager Jurgen Klopp was speechless in his technical area.